Gu Guangming

-Gu Guangming (古广明 (古廣明, Gǔ Guǎngmíng); born January 31, 1959, in Guangzhou) is a former Chinese professional football player and manager.
+Gu Guangming (古广明 (古廣明, Gǔ Guǎngmíng); born 31 January 1959) is a Chinese former professional football player and manager.
 Nicknamed "The Weatherfish" because of his ability to dribble out of tight spaces on the flanks and in the corners while avoiding tackles, Gu played for the Guangdong provincial team in the semi-professional Chinese Jia League from 1976 to 1985 and became the second Chinese player to play in a European professional league when he played for SV Darmstadt 98 in the German 2.
 Bundesliga from 1987 to 1992.
 On the international level, he played for the China national team from 1979 to 1985, participating in the 1982 and the 1986 FIFA World Cup qualifications.

 Playing career

 Gu was considered a highly talented young player and joined top tier Chinese Jia League side Guangdong provincial team by the 1976 league season.
 He soon went on to play for the Chinese National Junior Team before Gu went on to see his club win the Chinese league title at the end of the 1979 league season before being called up to the Chinese national team for the first time.
 With the national team he went on to be in the squads that took part in the 1980 and 1984 AFC Asian Cup third placed team, while also participating in the 1982 and the 1986 FIFA World Cup qualifications.